ColTapp/ColTapp.github.io/characteristics.md

 title: Colony characteristics
 ---
 # Colony characteristics
 ColTapp includes various ways to quantify image based color, shape and plate density metrics.
-Most of these metrics are directly calculated when executing the [data export]({{site.url}}/export.html), according to the user wishes, apart from the Voronoi cell areas which need to be calculated prior export, from the _Detect_ tab and can be visualized on the displayed images.
-Note that the program recalculates the metrics at each export, and this can be lengthy for large images or high colony numbers.
+Most of these metrics are directly calculated when executing the [data export]({{site.url}}/export.html), according to the user wishes, apart from the Voronoi cell areas which need to be calculated prior export, from the _Detect_ tab (_Voronoi caluclation_ button) and can be visualized on the displayed images.
+Note that the other metrics are recalculated by the program at each export, and this can be lengthy for large images or high colony numbers.

 ### Shape and color
 Colony color or roughness may be a good starting point for automatically assigning colonies to categories, e.g. species.